maigesPack: A Computational Environment for Microarray Data Analysis: maigesPack implementation

 \subsection{Methods for differential gene expression analysis, clustering and classification}

 Maybe one of the most trivial microarray data analysis, but having great importance for biologists in terms of interpretation, is the search for differentially expressed (DE) genes, that consists at identification of individual genes showing distinct mean expression between two or more tissue types between the observed sample.
-More information about DE analysis can found in \citet{dudoit_111_2002} or \citet{dudoit_2002}.
+More information about DE analysis can be found in \citet{dudoit_111_2002} or \citet{dudoit_2002}.

-To do differential gene expression analysis, we used two statistical tests already implemented into \proglang{R} \citep{R_core} by default (into \pkg{stats} package), that is the Student's t test for comparison of two sample means and its non parametric equivalent Wilcoxon test (that is similar to Mann-Whitney test).
-They were used into \code{deGenes2by2Ttest} and \code{deGenes2by2Wilcox}, to look for DE spots (thought to be representative for some genes) in two different biological conditions.
-Note that \pkg{stats} package belongs to main \proglang{R} installation, and so, it is not cited at Table~\ref{pacotesR}.
-Additionally to these classical tests, we also implemented another one based on resampling (or bootstrap) strategy, what gives a more robust option of non parametric test for DE analysis, the method was named \code{deGenes2by2BootT}.
-All methods mentioned here apply into \code{maiges} class objects.
+To do differential gene expression analysis, we used two statistical tests already implemented into \texttt{R} by default (into \texttt{stats} package), that is the Student's t test for two sample means comparison and its non parametric equivalent Wilcoxon test (that is similar to Mann-Whitney test).
+They were used into \texttt{deGenes2by2Ttest} and \texttt{deGenes2by2Wilcox}, to look for DE spots (thought to be representative for some genes) in two different biological conditions.
+Note that \texttt{stats} package belongs to main \texttt{R} installation, and so, it is not cited at Table~\ref{pacotesR}.
+Additionally to these classical tests, we also implemented another one based on re-sampling (or bootstrap) strategy, what gives a more robust option of non parametric test for DE analysis, the method was named \texttt{deGenes2by2BootT}.
+All methods mentioned here apply into \texttt{"maiges"} class objects.

-For datasets with more complex experimental designs, like that with more than two factors or factorial designs, we used ANOVA models implemented into \pkg{limma} package in one method called \code{deGenesANOVA}.
-This method acts over \code{maigesANOVA} class objects that is obtained from \code{maiges} class objects using the \code{designANOVA} function, that constructs the design and contrasts matrices for the ANOVA model \citep{smyth_2005}.
+For datasets with more complex experimental designs, like that with more than two factors or factorial designs, we used ANOVA models implemented into \texttt{limma} package in one method called \texttt{deGenesANOVA}.
+This method acts over \texttt{"maigesANOVA"} class objects that is obtained from \texttt{maiges} class objects using the \texttt{designANOVA} function, that constructs design and contrasts matrices to be used into ANOVA model \citep{smyth_2005}.